yaypm/davis-server/docs/getting_started.md

 #### CLI

-It's possible to deploy to Heroku using their CLI.
+It's also possible to deploy to Heroku using their CLI.

-* Clone the repo and change directory to it
+* Clone this repo and change directory to it
 * Log in with the [Heroku Toolbelt](https://toolbelt.heroku.com/) and create an app: `heroku create`
 * Use the [mLab addon](https://elements.heroku.com/addons/mongolab): `heroku addons:create mongolab:sandbox --app YourAppName`
-* Deploy it with: `git push heroku master`
+* Deploy with the following command: `git push heroku master`

 #### Limitations